cesumilo/emergent6.3.2/README.md

 ```

 ## 3. Install fix
 It will fix and add the binary to the PATH environment variable.
+If you're not familiar with your terminal and you want to find out what is the `*rc` file: [click here](http://scriptingosx.com/2017/04/about-bash_profile-and-bashrc-on-macos/)
 ```
 ./fix_emergent_install.sh [bash/zsh/whatever]rc_filepath
 ```